gary-archer/oauth.cloudnative.base/2-kind-external-storage/README.md

 # KIND External Storage

-Demonstrates deployment with external storage so that cluster deletion does not lose data.
+Demonstrates deployment with external storage so that cluster deletion does not lose data.\
+MySQL data and Wordpress files are stored under the `/tmp/hostpath-provisioner` folder on the host computer.

 ## Deployment